-When it comes to the actual plate numbers listed, all are numbers that have actually been seen on license plates, unless noted that they are inferred from registration records, statistics, or some other source.
+When it comes to the plate numbers listed, all are numbers that have been verified on actual license plates, unless noted that they are inferred from registration records, statistics, or some other source.
 The only exceptions are as follows: 1.)
 Low numbers, such as 1, 100 or 1000, etc. are listed as such if it is reasonably known that it was the lowest number issued, even if that plate hasn't been spotted.
 2.)
 Ranges of numbers where a state has issued serial formats by county and/or weight class; we can't record highs and lows of all 105 Kansas counties, so we express an expected range of possible numbers in the system.
 3.)
 Sequencing in predictable systems, such as Michigan's 1979-83 base where numbers began at BBB-000 and ended at ZZZ-999.

 GUIDE TO PRESENTATION OF MULTI-YEAR BASE DATA